tinymce/tinymce-docs/get-started/customize-ui.md

 ### Hiding the status bar

-In this step we're going to remove a UI element entirely.
-Say hello and goodbye to the status bar.
+In this step we're going to remove a UI element entirely and for this example we will be saying hello and goodbye to the status bar.

 The status bar is a gray bar stuck to the bottom of the editor's editable area containing the path information and the resize handle.
 Sometimes we don't want users to be able to change the size of the editable area (by dragging the resize handle*) and so removing the status bar achieves this objective.